-Nothing compares to my Mama’s seafood gumbo.
+Nothing compares to my Momma’s seafood gumbo!
 So far, I have not tasted one as good as her’s.
-That’s why I’m so excited to share her recipe with you in hopes you give it a try and become as gumbo-happy in this cold weather as I am!
+That’s why I’m so excited to share her recipe with you in hopes you give it a try and become as gumbo-happy in this cold weather as I am.
 Brrr!

-Now, I know there are a lot of you who have your own fabulous gumbo recipe or way of cooking one either written down somewhere or engraved on your heart.
+I know many of you have your own fabulous gumbo recipe or method of cooking one either written down somewhere or engraved on your heart.
 You may even have a trustworthy gumbo making source that you heavily rely on.
-That’s great, but this post is for beginners and those who have shied away from gumbo making thinking it’s difficult.
-It isn’t.
+That’s great, but this post is for beginners and those who have shied away from gumbo making thinking it’s a difficult task, but it’s not.

 On my annual Christmas visit home, Momma graciously walked me through this adventure of seafood gumbo making.
 It had been a while since I experienced cooking one so I appreciated the guidance.
 I’ll share the steps with you while they are fresh on my mind.

 First, she said I needed to make a dark roux.
 Darker than a roux for chicken gumbo while using more flour and oil.
 I watched attentively, constantly stirring not to let it burn.
-The outcome was a beautiful dark rich color similar to chocolate fudge.
+The outcome was a beautiful dark, rich color similar to chocolate fudge.
 Do you see the resemblance?

 This reminds me of my good friend’s story she tells when she came home from school one day and found what looked like fudge on the kitchen counter.
-She quickly discovered it wasn’t after a spoonful of the surprisingly bitter taste hit her tongue.
+She quickly discovered it wasn’t after a spoonful of the surprisingly bitter taste had hit her tongue.
 That made her Momma laugh . . . she did not.
 The funny thing is that she did it more than once.
 That makes me laugh . . . and she is still not.

 Add Some Vegetables and Seafood Stock